TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_revenge_ - Default: 1 - Whether this randomat is enabled\
 _randomat_revenge_multiplier_ - Default: 4 - Multiplier to all prop possession stats

-## What did WE find in our pockets?
-Gives everyone the same random buyable weapon\
-Changed name from "Sweepstakes Giveaway", weapon is now given immediately\
-\
-_ttt_randomat_pockets_ - Default: 1 - Whether this randomat is enabled

 # Randomats made by "Legendahkiin"